jjyeh-unc/decaf/README.md

 Here we provide an example dataset and walkthrough to performing predictions in R.

-Disclaimer: PurIST is patent pending and access/use is for not-for-profit research only.
+Disclaimer: DeCAF is patent pending and access/use is for not-for-profit research only.

 # Run DeCAF
 ```{r}